 We strongly advise that you agree a Gross salary with your nanny.
 A Gross salary will include your nanny’s tax and national insurance contributions (and pension if applicable).
 However, a Net salary is the take home pay that your nanny receives after these deductions.
 Agreeing a Gross Salary will protect you from becoming liable for any of the nanny’s unpaid tax from previous jobs which can even include child maintenance payments and student loans.

 Unfortunately, the Gross salary doesn’t account for all your costs when employing a nanny.
 What does is something called the Total Cost of Employment.
 This figure incorporates your Employer National Insurance and Pension Contributions (if applicable).
 Our Nannytax Total Cost Calculator can show you what your annual total cost of employment will be based on your nanny’s salary.

 Total Cost of Employment = Gross Salary + Employer’s National Insurance Contributions (+ Employer’s Pension Contributions if applicable)

 All UK employers must hold Employers Liability Insurance to protect them against potential claims from employees.
-We highly recommend taking out our Enable Insurance policy which gives you up to £10million Employers Liability plus an additional £5million Public Liability which provides protection if something unexpected were to happen whilst you're nanny is working in a public place.
+Taking out our Enable Insurance policy which gives you up to £10million Employers Liability plus an additional £5million Public Liability which provides protection if something unexpected were to happen whilst you’re nanny is working in a public place.